-Darkness, like wild places, break you down, dissolve and restore.
+Darkness, like wild places, breaks you down, dissolves and restores.
 This is life in constant motion.
-Echoed in the dance of Shiva, in the whirling dervishes, and the winding sevenfold path to the Ka’ba.
-Natural life is outside of our control.
-For “the more a thing tends to be permanent, the more it tends to be lifeless.”
+It is echoed in the dance of Shiva, in the whirling dervishes, and the winding, sevenfold path to the Ka”ba.
+Natural life is outside of our control: for, “the more a thing tends to be permanent, the more it tends to be lifeless.”

-Many of us can no longer see the stars, that glittering arc of the Milky Way which helps us feel “the deep mystery of being.”
-In the summer of 1888, while on a beach in southern France, Van Gogh wrote of what he had seen, “the deep blue sky was decked with clouds of a blue deeper than the fundamental blue of intense cobalt, and others of a clearer blue, like the blue whiteness of the Milky Way.
-In the blue depths the stars were sparkling, greenish, yellow, white, pink, more brilliant, more sparkling gemlike than at home – even in Paris: opals you might call them, emeralds, lapis lazuli, rubies, sapphires.”
-This treasure hoard in the darkness above beautifully reflects the treasure house of Hades below.
+Many of us can no longer see the stars, that glittering arc of the Milky Way, which helps us feel “the deep mystery of being.”
+In the summer of 1888, while on a beach in southern France, Van Gogh wrote of what he had seen, “the deep blue sky was decked with clouds of a blue deeper than the fundamental blue of intense cobalt, and others of a clearer blue, like the blue-whiteness of the Milky Way.
+In the blue depths, the stars were sparkling, greenish, yellow, white, pink, more brilliant, more sparkling gemlike than at home – even in Paris: opals you might call them, emeralds, lapis lazuli, rubies, sapphires.”
+This treasure hoard, in the darkness above, beautifully reflects the treasure house of Hades below.

 It is to this underworld that Kore loses herself.
-After a while she feels compassion for the dead, and, as with all stories of Death and the Maiden, learns to care for, and ultimately love, Hades.
-In a similar way the Lindworm Prince returns from exile, as his mother and father make room for the serpent.
+After a while, she feels compassion for the dead and, as with all stories of Death and the Maiden, learns to care for, and ultimately love, Hades.
+In a similar way, the Lindworm Prince returns from exile, as his mother and father make room for the serpent.

-Darkness is integral to life, without it there can be no beauty.
+Darkness is integral to life and, without it, there can be no beauty.
 Time spent in the underworld is not wasted, it is vital.
 No matter how hard it feels.
-When Persephone returns to the surface, spring blooms in a haze of cherry blossom.
+When Persephone returns to the surface, spring blooms, in a haze of cherry blossom.
 This shows us that there is always the promise of the return.
-Always the sun god who brings the light, and in doing so kills the dragon of the dark months.
-As we look forward, we should remember that, for some native peoples their word for future means to go back, as in the Tao Te Ching it says:
+Always, there is the sun god, who brings the light and, in doing so, kills the dragon of the dark months.
+As we look forward, we should remember that, for some native peoples, their word for ‘future’ means to go back, as in the Tao Te Ching it says:

 “Going on means going far,